JeffVandrewJr/patron/README.md

 # open librepatron.env and fill in the necessary info as mentioned in the file comments, and then save
 nano librepatron.env

-# open pricing.yaml, enter your subscription plans, and then save it
-nano pricing.yaml

-cd ..
 sudo docker network create nginx-net wget https://raw.githubusercontent.com/JeffVandrewJr/patron/master/docker-compose.yml sudo docker-compose up -d